Welcome to today's edition of the Rush 24-7 podcast.

 We had two stories about the Trumpster yesterday.

-The poll that shows this is a big deal, too, if this is correct.
+The poll that shows, this is a big deal, too, if this is correct.

-You know, are let me just be blunt.
+You know, let me just be blunt.

-We all asking ourselves, are those of us who think the way we do, are we in the minority?
+We are all asking ourselves, are those of us who think the way we do, are we in the minority?

-We're asking ourselves this, and we're waiting for elections to kind of tell us.
+And we're waiting for elections to kind of tell us.

-And that had that poll yesterday, I think this was a CBS poll.
+I think this was the CBS poll.

 I get them confused.